 Concerns for ASCs

-Much of the ASC discussion regarding MIPS occurs around the Advancing Care Information performance category.
-ACI is the successor to CMS’ Meaningful Use program, which was designed to stimulate uptake of certified Electronic Health Record (EHR) technology.
+Much of the ASC discussion regarding MIPS occurs around the Promoting Interoperability (PI) performance category.
+PI is the successor to CMS’ Meaningful Use program, which was designed to stimulate uptake of certified Electronic Health Record (EHR) technology.
 However, some physicians lack the face-to-face interaction and/or access to certified EHR technology (CEHRT) to make reporting under this performance category feasible.
 For example, there exists no ASC-specific certified EHR technology.
 Thus, ASC physicians as well as those physicians that furnish 75% or more of their services in a hospital outpatient department are exempt from the PI category.
 The 25 percent category score is redistributed to the Quality performance category.
 This issue will be a focus for ASCA going forward, as the lack of ASC-specific CEHRT hampers the ability of our physicians to be assessed accurately under the MIPS payment adjustment formula.
 While ASCA works with stakeholders to develop criteria for an ASC-specific EHR certification, we will continue to advocate for solutions such as excluding ASC patient encounters from penalty calculations and reweighting of MIPS composite scores that will reduce the potential of negative payment adjustments.

 Alternative Payment Models (APMs)

 As an alternative to MIPS, physicians also have the option to participate in an Advanced Alternative Payment Model (AAPM).
 This alternative might appeal to many physicians, because those who participate are not required to report performance data through MIPS and will not be exposed to negative payment adjustments.
 Instead, at least for the first five years of the program (2019 through 2024), Medicare payments to physicians participating in AAPMs will be increased by five percent in addition to any gainsharing that may be available under the AAPM.
 Physicians participating in AAPMs also are eligible for higher annual payment inflation adjustments in the early years of the program.